Oops! Something went wrong while submitting the form.

 Facilities and Services

 Project launch and existing conditions research, initial meetings with Oversight Committee.

-Conduct in-person meetings if feasible, explore open space, environmental, historic, and cultural resources.
+Launch public engagement campaign including online survey and in-person or virtual public meetings and workshops.
+Explore open space, environmental, historic, and cultural resources.

 Begin development of Plan recommendations, prepare drafts of Plan.

 Prepare draft Plan for public review, conduct presentations of the Plan.

 Bring the Plan to public hearing for approval.

 City of Danbury Department of Planning and Zoning

 Sharon Calitro | Director & Jennifer Emminger | Deputy Planning Director